Introduction | Key Tenets of Objectivism | Types of Objectivism

 Plato's Realism, for example, is a form of metaphysical objectivism, holding that Ideas or Forms exist objectively and independently.
 Berkeley's Idealism, on the other hand, could be called Subjectivism in that it holds that things only exist to the extent that they are perceived.

 Objectivism as it is known today that finds its origins in the early 19th Century epistemological and metaphysical work of Gottlob Frege.
 The doctrine is, however, most closely identified with the 20th Century philosopher Ayn Rand (1905 - 1982) and her overarching (and sometimes controversial) concept of Objectivism, expressed through her novels as well as non-fiction works, encompasses positions on Metaphysics, Epistemology, Ethics, Politics and Epistemology.
-Rand descibes her formulation of Objectivism as a "philosophy for living", and it has spawned multiple organizations that promote the philosophy, as well as academic journals, conferences, societies, online forums, websites, books and lectures.
-It has also generated much criticism, partly due to Rand's forcful denunciations of other philosophers and doctrines, partly due to its unplalatable political overtones, and partly due to its "popular" and somewhat unrigorous approach.
+Rand describes her formulation of Objectivism as a "philosophy for living", and it has spawned multiple organizations that promote the philosophy, as well as academic journals, conferences, societies, online forums, websites, books and lectures.
+It has also generated much criticism, partly due to Rand's forceful denunciations of other philosophers and doctrines, partly due to its unpalatable political overtones, and partly due to its "popular" and somewhat unrigorous approach.

 Rand's objectivist metaphysics rests on three key tenets, which are held to be axiomatic (self-evident and undeniable):